ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 To get started on using Dash, there were a series of YouTube videos by Codebliss that provided a general tutorial for getting started.
 The video series is in six parts, and the first part can be accessed [here](https://www.youtube.com/watch?v=Ldp3RmUxtOQ&list=PLCDERj-IUIFCaELQ2i7AwgD2M6Xvc4Slf).

-This video series was very helpful for a begginer getting familiar with Dash, as well as providing a starting point for a final product.
+This video series was very helpful for a beginner getting familiar with Dash, as well as providing a starting point for a final product.

 ## An IDE For Dash